JoeRibeiro/plankton_imager_classifier/README.md

 ```

 ## Dataset Requirements
-We require the following data to initiate the model:
+Use the original dataset structure as provided by the Pi-10 imager without modifications.